zhimin-z/agentapi/README.md

 #### Allowed hosts

-By default, the server only allows requests with the host header set to localhost:3284.
+By default, the server only allows requests with the host header set to `localhost`.
 If you'd like to host AgentAPI elsewhere, you can change this by using the `AGENTAPI_ALLOWED_HOSTS` environment variable or the `--allowed-hosts` flag.
+Hosts must be hostnames only (no ports); the server ignores the port portion of incoming requests when authorizing.

 To allow requests from any host, use `*` as the allowed host.